Luis R. Vera

 Luis Roberto Vera Vargas (born 1952) is a Chilean film director, producer, writer and professor of communications.

 Vargas was born in Santiago, Chile.
-He left the country following the 1973 military coup and came first to Peru as a refugee, and then later to Romania where he studied in film at the University of Bucharest.
+He left the country following the 1973 military coup and came first to Peru as a refugee, and then later to Romania where he studied in film at the National University of Theatre and Fil “I.L.Caragiale” UNATC.
 In 1979, he came as a refugee to Sweden.

 He is the father of the Swedish Left Party politician America Vera Zavala.